SAP-samples/fsm-extension-sample/samples/extension-starter-kit/README.md

 This is an SAP Field Service Management extension project configured for quick-start development with contemporary tooling.
 The setup utilizes TypeScript and Node.js, enabling TypeScript-based development with npm package management.
 Pre-configured npm scripts handle the TypeScript compilation process and serve the resulting application files (HTML, CSS, and JavaScript) through a secure tunnel, making them publicly accessible via HTTPS.

+**Use this sample or parts of it in production environments at your own risk**.
+It should be used only as a reference, since it does not follow any particular security, performance, or quality standards.

 ## Working with the Starter Kit

 ### Prerequisite